adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 You can see this just isn't going to work.
 You now need some crazy class names such as `fs3large`.
 This is just the tip of iceberg when it comes to maintainance issues.

-Alternative take the following semantic mark-up that doesn't attempt to reuse styles:
+Alternatively, take the following semantic mark-up that doesn't attempt to reuse styles:

 	<div class="someModule">
 	  <div class="someModule-someComponent"></div>